 To challenge Salesforce and their Lightning platform in the brand new market of low code applications, Microsoft developed their Power Apps platform.
 Amazon anticipated this threat and launched Honeycode.

-There are other more established vendors – Mendix, Pega, Appian, Outsystems amongst them – all of which have mature products that have been around for a while.
-However, I’d suggest that this will be a three or four horse race.
+There are other more established vendors, for example Mendix, Pega, Appian, Outsystems.
+All of these examples have mature products that have been around for a while.
+However, we would suggest that this will be a three or four horse race.
 Lining up in the stalls are: